Category Archives: Death Café

 I was scheduled for Friday and Saturday.
 On Friday twenty people or so arrived; the indoor venue room that we were scheduled to use was not appropriate to use and I was asked to move to the tiny bar which was in fact too small.
 Unfortunately, a couple of people left and or didn’t stay as they popped in, whilst the others were ok to continue in the compact space.

 I began with a minutes silence to remember those who have been before and then followed with an introduction of myself and how death cafes began, the purpose of them and then an encouragement to discuss any aspect around death and dying.
-I suggested that the conversations could be held in small clusters of about 3 to 4 small groups.outdoor stalls and space I provided a selection of herbal teas as I thought this would be the most simplistic method along with some biscuits.
+I suggested that the conversations could be held in small clusters of about 3 to 4 small groups.
+I provided a selection of herbal teas as I thought this would be the most simplistic method along with some biscuits.

 In essence, there was a mix age range and I think the majority of people had never been to a Death Café before, however, it was well received and the conversations were flowing freely.
 Some had experienced a close family member or friend dying and were recounting their experiences of that time and others had no first-hand experience, however, it seemed that all wanted the opportunity to be in a discussion group around death.